Almost half my staff that quit in the past 20 years probably did so because of me.

-As stated in their responses, staff are asked to move up in position within a company such as becoming an acting supervisor without being offered the benefit of a pay increase.
+As stated in their responses, staff are asked to move up in positions within a company such as becoming an acting supervisor without being offered the benefit of a pay increase.

 Because of their extensive experience, they were usually provided the enduring task of being special trainers for the newbies, while all along their actual workload remain as is.

-Some companies think that they can simply get away with being understaffed by doubling (or in some case, tripling) the workload of their experienced staff.
+Some companies think that they can simply get away with being understaffed by doubling (or in some cases, tripling) the workload of their experienced staff.